-The West Genesee Central School District is pleased to announce that we will begin using the Raptor Visitor Management System in all of our schools to strengthen our program of campus safety for students and staff.
+The West Genesee Central School District uses the Raptor Visitor Management System in all of our schools to strengthen our program of campus safety for students and staff.
 Part of keeping students and staff safe is knowing who is in our buildings at all times, and the Raptor system will allow us to do that.
 The Raptor system will better allow us to screen visitors, contractors, and volunteers in our schools and provide us with a safer environment for our students and staff.

 What to Expect